Poojass1998/Notes/README.md

-repository about cheat sheet and commands
+This repository has cheat sheets and commands